jbovee/roll20-macro-builder/README.md

 Users can pick from any of the OGL (5e character sheet) templates, fill out the fields for that template, and immediately see how their macro will look when used.

 ## Future
+- Fix word wrapping for longer filled out fields
+- Create parser for dice rolls and more, to give more accurate preview
+- Add hover tooltips to preview
-- Adding buttons to template
+- Add ability to add buttons to template
 	- Button to add at cursor
 	- New form specifically for buttons
 	- Modify preview to show button style